-In previous work (Theuer et al., 2020b, 2021) we have focused on the forecast of the first row of wind turbines, with respect to the main wind direction, only.
-Here, we extended the forecast to all wind turbines of the wind farm, also including waked wind turbines.
-Generally, the LF's skill is highest for free flow turbines and areas covered well by the lidar scans.
-As discussed in more detail in Theuer et al. (2020b), lidar range, scanning trajectory and wind farm layout do not only influence the forecast availability but can also impact forecast uncertainty and relate to e.g. a forecast bias.
-Our analysis has revealed that forecasting errors are larger for wind turbines and wind directions directly impacted by wakes, while a systematic over- or underestimation of wind speed was not observed.
-That means, the LF is generally able to capture the mean wake effect, however, not able to forecast small scale fluctuations associated with it.
-The LF considers, just like persistence, past observations at the turbine of interest that are then multiplied with the wind speed tendency determined from lidar data (cf. Section 2.1).
+ever, it is not able to forecast small-scale fluctuations associated with it.
+The LF considers, just like persistence, past observations at the turbine of interest that are then multiplied with the wind speed tendency determined from lidar data (see Sect.
+2.1).
 It is thus able to account for wakes to some extent.
 We assume that the higher errors observed are mainly related to turbulence in wake regions that cannot be represented well by Lagrangian advection.
 Furthermore, wind vectors reaching turbines positioned in the easterly and north-easterly region of the wind farm were typically propagated over a longer distance and time compared to turbines closer to the lidar scans.
 These vectors can be associated with higher uncertainty.
-For the SF, forecasts are most accurate in the region of the wind farm opposite to the prevailing wind direction, i. e. the north-easterly region.
-Here, the applied bias-correction prevents systematic errors.
+For the SF, forecasts are most accurate in the region of the wind farm opposite to the prevailing wind direction, i.e. the north-easterly region.
+Here, the applied bias correction prevents systematic errors.
 Wind vector propagation of the SF is affected more strongly by wakes than the LF as it is performed at hub height.
 Also Valldecabres et al. (2020) accounted for wakes in their work by applying a directional turbine efficiency, which significantly improved their results.
 However, the forecast was only able to outperform persistence in terms of crps for wake-influenced turbines during ramp events.

-The SCADA-based forecast introduced in this work is based on a high-frequency $(0.2 \, \text{Hz})$ flow reconstruction and prediction methodology developed by Rott et al. (2020).
-We extended this work to a probabilistic approach by resampling the selected wind vectors also considering the weights assigned to them and included a power transformation.
-Rott et al. (2020) applied and validated their model to a high-frequency data set, aiming at applications in wind turbine control.
-In our work, we focus on 1-minute-mean forecasts with a temporal resolution of 2.5 minutes, in accordance with the lidar scans.
-Therefore, we adjusted the methodology to preselect wind vectors following the lidar-based forecasting methodology, considering only those reaching an area of influence within a certain time window before applying the inverse temporal distance weighting.
+The SCADA-based forecast introduced in this work is based on a high-frequency (0.2 Hz) flow reconstruction and prediction methodology developed by Rott et al. (2020).
+We extended this work to a probabilistic approach by resampling the selected wind vectors by also considering the weights assigned to them and included a power transformation.
+Rott et al. (2020) applied and validated their model to a highfrequency data set, aiming at applications in wind turbine control.
+In our work, we focus on 1 min mean forecasts with a temporal resolution of 2.5 min, in accordance with the lidar scans.
+Therefore, we adjusted the methodology to pre-select wind vectors following the lidar-based forecasting methodology, considering only those reaching an area of influence within a certain time window before applying the inverse temporal distance weighting.
 As opposed to Rott et al. (2020), we neglected the spatial distance weighting and relied solely on the temporal distance weighting, using a Shepard parameter of p = 4.
 Rott et al. (2020) state that the usage of large Shepard parameters results in a more accurate representation of wind speed fluctuations, while lower parameters allow a robust forecast of average wind speeds.
 We chose a medium parameter as a good compromise between robustness and temporal resolution of wind speed fluctuations.

 While the flow reconstruction method was applied only to forecasts with lead times up to 120 s, the results indicated that an application to forecasts with larger lead times might be valuable.
-Rott et al. (2020) showed that forecast accuracy decreases with lead time, however, its skill compared to persistence increases.
-Our results confirm the methodology's benefit compared to persistence for lead times of 5 minutes.
+Rott et al. (2020) showed that forecast accuracy decreases with lead time; however, its skill compared to persistence increases.
+Our results confirm the methodology's benefit compared to persistence for lead times of 5 min.
 Inaccurate wind direction data might impact the accuracy of SCADA-based forecasts.
 Wind direction was determined using the absolute yaw position and wind vane of each turbine, both of which are subject to uncertainties (Mittelmeier and Kühn, 2018; Simley et al., 2021).
 Rott et al. (2020) identified the model's approach to consider wakes and disturbances of the sonic anemometers and consequently wind direction measurements as additional sources of uncertainty.